karandit/fet/README.md

-				(activity tag max hours daily or students max gaps per day) (default true). p is either true or false, represents whether you want a message box to be shown, with a warning, if the input file contains nonstandard constraints students min hours daily with allow empty days (default true). r is either true or false, represents whether you want additional generation messages and other messages to be shown on the command line (default false).
+				(activity tag max hours daily or students max gaps per day) (default true). p is either true or false, represents whether you want a message box to be shown, with a warning, if the input file contains nonstandard constraints students min hours daily with allow empty days (default true). ssa is either true or false, represents whether you want a message box to be show, with a warning, if your input file contains subgroups which have the same activities (default true).
+			r is either true or false, represents whether you want additional generation messages and other messages to be shown on the command line (default false).

 	Alternatively, you can run "fet-cl --version [--outputdir=d]" to get the current FET version.